Do you find safeguarding procedures intimidating? Perhaps you’re uncertain of the full scale of safeguarding legislation?

 7 Safeguarding Procedures for HR Managers

 These are some of the safer employment procedures you should be aware of:

-You can apply directly through the government’s DBS portal, or use a Responsible Organisation who will carry out the check on your behalf.
+You can apply directly through the government’s DBS portal, or use a Responsible Organization who will carry out the check on your behalf.

-While the DBS check is the background investigation into an individual’s suitability for your organisational environment, there are a number of other procedures to consider for existing colleagues, clients, and customers.
+Empowerment.
+While the DBS check is the background investigation into an individual’s suitability for your organizational environment, there are a number of other procedures to consider for existing colleagues, clients, and customers.

-Empowerment is an essential principle in safeguarding the people of your organisation, and there should be procedures in place to ensure that each individual is given control over their environment.
+Empowerment is an essential principle in safeguarding the people of your organization, and there should be procedures in place to ensure that each individual is given control over their environment.

 By placing the individual at the heart of decisions made about them, you empower them to feel more in control of their employment and safeguard their right to be in control.

 Prevention.
 Safeguarding is as much a preventative measure as a construct to deal with problems if they happen.
 Prevention is about awareness and the empowerment of everyone to be responsible for each other.